Meet the De Pree Center’s authors:

 Michaela O’Donnell Long

 Michaela O’Donnell Long is the Senior Director of the De Pree Center.
 She is also owner and Managing Director of Long Winter Media, a creative agency serving a wide range of clients.
 With a Ph.D. from Fuller Seminary, Michaela is an Adjunct Instructor of Practical Theology and Leadership at Fuller.
-Her new book, New Rules of Work: Your Map to Meaningful Work in a Changing World will be published by Zondervan early in 2021.
+Her new book, New Rules of Work: Your Map to Meaningful Work in a Changing World will be published in 2021.
 Click here for Michaela’s bio.

 Mark D. Roberts